coreui/coreui/site/content/docs/4.0/layout/containers.md

 ---
 layout: docs
 title: Containers
-description: Containers are a fundamental building block of Bootstrap that contain, pad, and align your content within a given device or viewport.
+description: Containers are a fundamental building block of CoreUI for Bootstrap that contain, pad, and align your content within a given device or viewport.
 group: layout
 toc: true
 ---

 ## How they work

-Containers are the most basic layout element in Bootstrap and are **required when using our default grid system**.
+Containers are the most basic layout element in CoreUI for Bootstrap and are **required when using our default grid system**.
 Containers are used to contain, pad, and (sometimes) center the content within them.
 While containers *can* be nested, most layouts do not require a nested container.

-Bootstrap comes with three different containers:
+CoreUI for Bootstrap comes with three different containers:

 - `.container`, which sets a `max-width` at each responsive breakpoint
 - `.container-fluid`, which is `width: 100%` at all breakpoints